hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 If instead you need to update the URL directly when the user clicks on one of the "navigation control" elements, you have to provide routing parameters (`route/query/model/etc`) to the component; refer to the "Component API" section below for specifications about these parameters (the APIs are slightly different for the two components).

-## How to use the "Numbered" Pagination
+## How to use Numbered Pagination

-The basic invocation of the Numbered Pagination requires the `@totalItems` argument to be provided (plus the event/routing handlers, see below):
+The basic invocation of Numbered Pagination requires the `@totalItems` argument to be provided (plus the event/routing handlers, see below):

 ```handlebars
 <Hds::Pagination::Numbered @totalItems={{40}} />